-Stephanie Reynolds is Founder and CEO of Stephanie Reynolds Consulting, and co-owner of The Journey of Not Knowing.
-She specializes in coaching and training executives, and building aligned leadership teams.
-Based on a 7-point model for Scaling as a Leader©, she designs and delivers comprehensive programs to develop leadership talent using proven methodologies and best practices to produce positive changes in business behavior and results.
+Stephanie Reynolds is Founder and CEO of Stephanie Reynolds Consulting, co-owner of The Journey of Not Knowing, and partner in The Change Coalition.
+She specializes in coaching and training executives and building aligned leadership teams and cultures.
+She specializes in coaching and training executives and building aligned leadership teams and cultures.
+She designs and delivers comprehensive processes and programs to develop leadership talent and high-performing cultures using methodologies and best practices to produce positive changes in business behavior and results.

 Bethanne Knebel, SPHR